 Altoids.
 That’s my main essential.
 And I have a tiny Estée Lauder compact, like, one inch in diameter—the size of a pocket watch.

 Does your husband carry the keys and the money, then?

 We don’t really have keys.
 We don’t lock our door.

 How do you stay healthy during party season?

 I always go to bed before midnight.
 Also, there’s this herbal remedy called Esberitox.
 I found out about it from Blaine Trump.
 It’s like a supercharged kind of echinacea.
 I take it at the first sign of a cold or fatigue.
 And I drink a lot of water.
 I think it’s better if you’re going out to a lot of parties to have just one glass of champagne.

-never be served at a benefit?
+What food should never be served at a benefit?

 The worst is when the food comes really, really late—and if it’s very, very small, no matter what it is.
 Because the men really need to eat a real dinner.
 Outside of that, anything goes.